Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 ## Azure test-utils-recorder SDK client library for JavaScript

+### **Note: This project is a test utility that assits with testing the packages maintained at the Azure SDK for JavaScript repository.
+This is not intended for the public utilization.**

 The Azure SDK for JavaScript is composed of a multitude of repositories that attempt to deliver a common, homogenous SDK to make use of all of the services that Azure can provide.
 Among the challenges of such a goal, we have some that